landinfotech/mycivitas/docs/src/user/manual/dashboard.md

 # Dashboard Page User Manual

-Welcome to the `Dashboard` page, a centralized hub for a quick overview of linked communities.
+Welcome to the `Dashboard` page, a centralised hub for a quick overview of linked communities.
 Follow this user manual to navigate and make the most out of the dashboard experience.

 ![dashboard option](./img/dashboard-1.png)